{{ summaryHeading }}

 Parcel rating diagram comparing box size, actual weight, dimensional weight, billable weight, and zone.

 The number that surprises many shippers is billable weight.
 Actual weight comes from the scale.
 Dimensional weight comes from the box volume divided by a carrier divisor.
-The chargeable weight is usually the greater of the two, sometimes after rounding.
+The chargeable weight is usually the greater of the two, often after rounding.
 A box that is only a few inches too tall can move from a normal parcel into a higher billable-weight band, and a long side or high length-plus-girth value can trigger manual handling or large-package review.

 Shipping estimates are planning aids, not label purchases.
 Live rates can change with the ship date, exact origin and destination ZIP codes, carrier account, fuel tables, residential classification, weekend or remote-area rules, and package remeasurement.
 A good estimate still helps because it reveals which assumption is driving the cost: weight, cube, zone, surcharge, packaging expense, discount, or the margin added before charging a customer.